faizaan3424/groq-cloud-document-digester/readme.md

-# Groq Cloud Storage Autosummarizer
+# Groq Cloud Document Digester

-This project is designed to automatically append a summary to any document uploaded to a Google Cloud Storage (GCS) bucket, using the Groq API for summarization and Google Cloud Platform services such as Pub/Sub and Cloud Storage.
+This project is designed to automatically add a digest and other helpful information to documents uploaded to a Google Cloud Storage (GCS) bucket, using the Groq API for summarization and text processing, as well as Google Cloud Platform services such as Pub/Sub and Cloud Storage.

 ## Overview
 - Google Cloud Storage: Stores documents that are uploaded.
 - Google Cloud Pub/Sub: Sends notifications when a new file is uploaded to the bucket.
-- Groq API: Processes the content of the document to generate a concise summary using the LLaMA model.
+- Groq API: Processes the content of the document to quickly generate a concise summary, table of contents, and other broad information using the LLaMA model.
-- Google Cloud Functions: Responds to Pub/Sub messages, downloads the document, and then appends a summary to the document.
+- Google Cloud Functions: Responds to Pub/Sub messages, downloads the document, and then appends the digest to the document.

 ## Workflow
 1. Upload Document: A user uploads a document to the designated Google Cloud Storage bucket.
 2. Pub/Sub Notification: Once the document is uploaded, a Pub/Sub message is triggered, notifying the subscriber (the Python script) about the new file.
 3. Download Document: The script retrieves the document from the GCS bucket.
-4. Summarize: The document content is passed to the Groq API, which processes the text and returns a summary.
+4. Create Digest: The document content is passed to the Groq API, which processes the text and returns a summary, table of contents, and other relevant information.
-5. Output: The summary is appended back to the document.
+5. Output: The digest is appended back to the document.
 It can also be stored separately.

 ## Setup Instructions